VanTanev/ivantanev.com/content/blog/safer-coding-with-husky-hooks/index.md

 2. Fast local tests before each commit
 3. Auto-install npm dependencies when switching branches

-## 0 - The base: Githooks with Husky
+## The base: Git hooks with Husky

-[Husky](https://typicode.github.io/husky/) is a thin wrapper around [githooks](https://git-scm.com/docs/githooks) - shell scripts that execute in response to git actions.
+[Husky](https://typicode.github.io/husky/) is a thin wrapper around [git hooks](https://git-scm.com/docs/githooks) - shell scripts that execute in response to git actions.
 Husky configures git to use the `.husky` folder for reading hooks.

 Setup is straightforward, install husky